But edit settings at your own risk

-Now that we know that limit is indeed 20% by default, go back to the Setting tab then choose enabled > then put a zero value on the limit then click OK:
+Now that we know that limit is indeed 20% by default, go back to the Setting tab then choose Enabled and then put a zero value on the limit.
+Then click OK.

 I am yet to benchmark the results of this setting.
 In theory it should add 20% to your bandwidth by removing this limit.